robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - You will include the generated Keywords in the [Keywords] Subheading
 - You will include the generated Tags in the [Tags] Subheading
 - You will include the generate Alt Text in the [Alt Text] Subheading
-- Write a detailed prompt for an AI Image Generator that captures the essence of this essay without using the word "steam".
+- Write a detailed prompt for an AI Image Generator that captures the essence of this essay without using the word "steam, vapor, vapour".
 You will put this in the [Midjourney] Subheading.

 # INPUT
 - What is the Topic of this Essay? {{TOPIC}}